karchkha/MelSpec_GPT_VQVAE/README.md

 * `logging_frequency`: The number of steps for text logging.
 * `reconstruct_spec`: The model checkpoint path for mel-spectrogram reconstruction.
 * `vocoder`: The model checkpoint for the vocoder for audio reconstruction.

+The training process can be started by passing the appropriate values for these arguments to the script.
+The model will be trained on the specified dataset for the specified number of epochs and the checkpoints will be saved in the directory specified by experiment.
+The details of the model architecture can be found in the config directory in the file config_GPT_{dataset_name}.py.
+This file also allows for changes to be made to the architecture if desired.

 For Example the running with default velues would look like:
 ```bash